 This is a basic requirement for every business.
 By ‘structure,’ we simply mean taking care of the legal requirements.
 Such include;

 i.
-A Cleaning Business Plan
+Develop a Business Plan

 Without a plan, your business is at best static.
 It’s therefore important that you give this step all the attention it deserves.
-Your plan enables you strategize for your cleaning business.

 ii.
 Form a Legal Entity